-The Regiment meets each year to remember all of those who have died, whether in action or of natural causes.
-In attendance on Sunday afternoon were all ranks of the Regiment and a large number of veterans and bereaved families.
-PHOTO GALLERY
+The Regiment gathers each year to remember all of those of the wider Regimental family who have died, whether in action or of natural causes.

-The Rev Dr I Thompson, Honorary Chaplain to the Regiment, led an Act of Remembrance which included the Last Post, Reveille and the laying of wreaths by a representative of each of the antecedent and foundation Regiments which form the Royal Irish Regiment family.
-A wreath was also laid by the Colonel of the Regiment.
+This Service of Choral Evensong features an Act of Remembrance which includes the Last Post, Reveille and the laying of wreaths by a representative of each of the antecedent and foundation Regiments which form the Royal Irish Regiment family.
+A wreath will also be laid by the Colonel of the Regiment.

 The Band of The Royal Irish Regiment will provide musical support, accompanied by the Cathedral choir and organist